|

 Testamentary Trust - Trust which is created by a Will, usually to provide for the benefit of one's children, where either they are minors or one does not wish them to receive all of the devised property at once (e.g., a Spendthrift or Sprinkle Trust).
 Such Trusts also can be created to operate as Bypass Trusts in order to optimize estate tax savings for married couples.

+Revocable Living (Inter vivos) Trust - May be used to avoid probate administration if properly funded during the life of the trustor.
+May be used to plan for possible incapacity of the trustor.
+May be used to create a Bypass Trust.
+May be created so that they are revocable up until the moment of death.
 Bypass Trust - Historically were used to maximize the use of the Unified Credit in combination with the marital deduction by removing property from the surviving spouse's estate.
 By making the deceased spouse's exemption "portable" to the surviving spouse in 2013, Congress essentially eliminated this function.
 Such trusts can be used, however, to make irrevocable the deceased spouse's intentions upon his or her death.
 Such Trusts can be created as Living Trusts or Testamentary Trusts.

 Irrevocable Living (Inter vivos) Trust - May be used to create significant tax savings.
 During the trustor's lifetime the trustor will not be taxed on the income of the Trust; on the trustor's death, the Trust assets will not be included in the trustor's gross estate for tax purposes.
 In addition, properly structured gifts into the Trust may be shielded from gift tax under the annual exclusion.